hmnaik/hmnaik.github.io/README.md

 # About me
-I love to take naps below a tree while staring at the sky through the canopy.
+I love to take naps.
+Preferably below a tree with a good view of the sky through the canopy.
-I go out to see plants, trees and birds for hours and hours.
-I play percussion instruments from time to time and can sketch for hours to kill time or to send post cards to friends.
-I Love traving in general but I have special love for travelling within India.
-These days I am trying become a storyteller and explore my artistic side with audio-visual art projects.
+I can look at plants, trees and birds for hours and hours.
+If possible I play percussion instruments from time to time.
+Lately, I have started sketching to kill time and I like to send post cards to friends.
+I Love traving in general but I have special love for travelling in India.
-I am trying to combine different aspects of my life and this attempt brings me to explore the idea of combining science with art.

-## Work life
+## As scientist
 Post-doctoral researcher at the [Max Planck Institute of Animal Behavior](https://www.ab.mpg.de/).
-I am working on CV (computer vision), ML (machine learning), AR (Augmenred reality), VR (Virtual Reality).
+I am working on computer vision, machine learning, Augmenred reality(AR), Virtual Reality (VR).

-Currently, I am working as technology developer for wildlife research (birds, mammals) in indoor and outdoor environments.
+Mainly I desing tech solutions to study animals in indoor and outdoor environments.
 I use art to find alternative ways of communicating.
 [Science projects](/docs/about/science)

-### Current projects
+##Current projects
 Project MELA (Mating Ecology of Leking Antelopes) at [Ecology of Animal Societies](https://www.ab.mpg.de/crofoot) and [Centre of Advanced Study of Collective Behavior](https://www.exc.uni-konstanz.de/collective-behaviour/).
 As part of MELA, I am also an exchange [fellow](https://www.akademie-solitude.de/en/person/hemal-naik/) at [Akademie Schloss Solitude](https://www.akademie-solitude.de/en/) under the [_FieldTrip_](https://www.akademie-solitude.de/de/news/cooperation-with-max-planck-institut/) initiative.
 As fellow of schloss, I am currently developing my own art project "Encounters with the Wild".